Raspberry Eton Mess - Weekend at the Cottage Skip to content

 Ingredients for Raspberry Eton Mess

 Traditionally, there are three components to an ETON MESS; fresh berries, baked meringues and whipped cream.
+Head HERE to learn about this perfect summer dessert first created and served at ETON COLLEGE.
 We love the simplicity of this combination, and even more so, the flavour it creates.
 You should have no trouble finding all of the ingredients for this stellar dessert recipe at your local grocer or supermarket.
 One little before-you-start mention for the ingredients: bring your eggs to room temperature before you begin.

 Ingredients for almond meringues